privacyidea/privacyidea/doc/policies/index.rst

   your privacyIDEA cluster.
 If you want a policy to only be valid for certain privacyIDEA Nodes, you can set a list of allowed nodes.

-  This can be usefull if you e.g. only want certain administrative actions on dedicated nodes.
+  This can be useful if you e.g. only want certain administrative actions on dedicated nodes.

   The nodes are configured in pi.cfg.
 See :ref:`cfgfile`.